Fluoridation

 Q: How is Water Fluoridation Regulated?

 A: The type of Fluoride and concentration that may be added to community water systems is regulated by the State.
-Learn more by clicking the EGLE link to the left.
+Learn more by clicking the EGLE link below.
 The type of Fluoride and concentration that may be added to bottled water is regulated by the FDA.
-Learn more by clicking the FDA link to the left.
+Learn more by clicking the FDA link below.

 Q: How Much is in My Water?